 Once you’ve exhausted that list, click “Show Filter” again & try another keyword: Paste another single word keyword to see if you can find any high authority niche specific domains.

-Then simply rinse and repeat until you’ve build a decent list domains with a DA 20 or better.
+Then simply rinse and repeat until you’ve built a decent list domains with a DA 20 or better.
 If so, I recommend doing another search, but without keywords.
 If you do this, this will give you literally hundreds of domains to work with.

 So now you’re probably wondering…